alexandr-g/alex-blog/content/posts/2020-06-10/index.md

 ## [graphql-apollo-mongodb-example](https://github.com/alexandr-g/graphql-apollo-mongodb-example)

-I created supporting [repository](https://github.com/alexandr-g/graphql-apollo-mongodb-example) for this article so you can follow along commit-by-commit.
+I created a supporting [repository](https://github.com/alexandr-g/graphql-apollo-mongodb-example) for this article so you can follow along commit-by-commit.

 See deployed project preview [here](https://graphql-apollo-mongodb-example.now.sh)